Which city is cheaper, Venice or Istanbul?

 Both Venice and Istanbul are popular destinations to visit in the autumn with plenty of activities.
 The autumn months attract visitors to Istanbul because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Also, the shopping scene and the natural beauty of the area are the main draw to Venice this time of year.

 Istanbul is a little warmer than Venice in the autumn.
-The temperature in Istanbul is usually 16°C (61°F) in October, and Venice stays around 14°C (57°F).
+The daily temperature in Istanbul averages around 16°C (61°F) in October, and Venice fluctuates around 14°C (57°F).

 Istanbul usually receives more sunshine than Venice during autumn.
 Istanbul gets 169 hours of sunny skies, while Venice receives 134 hours of full sun in the autumn.